 If a student withdraws after the 60% point-in-time, the student has earned all Title IV funds that he/she was scheduled to receive during the period and, thus, has no unearned funds; however, the school must still perform a Return calculation.
 If the student earned more aid than was disbursed to him/her, the institution would owe the student a post-withdrawal disbursement, which must be paid within 180 days of the DOD.
-If a student earned less aid than was disbursed, the school would be required to return a portion of the funds, and the student would be required to return a portion of the funds.
+If a student earned less aid than was disbursed, the school would be required to return a portion of the funds.
 Any outstanding student loans that remain are to be repaid by the student according to the terms of the student's promissory notes.